Jim3Things/CloudChamber/docs/BuildEnvironmentSetupForWindows.md

 > protoc-3.11.4-win64.zip

-Create a directory where this should be installed, e.g. c:\\GoTools, then copy the contents of the zip file to this directory.
+Create a directory where this should be installed, e.g. C:\\GoTools, then copy the contents of the zip file to this directory.
 E.g.

 > Bin\\protoc,exe ==\> C:\\GoTools\\bin\\protoc.exe